pseigo/mosey/README.md

 - npm >= 6.13.7
 - Docker >= 19.03.8

+> **TIP**: With my Docker for Windows + WSL setup, a lot of obscure issues were solved by restarting Docker via the desktop client.

 ### Launch development PostgreSQL database with Docker

 To run Postgres in the background, run `docker-compose up -d`.
+Run `docker-compose down` to shut down the server.

 Further reading: